OmniFish-EE/omni-beans/README.md

 * Jakarta Transactions
 * Jakarta Concurrency

-As an initial example, the following bean works on Piranha Micro A (which doens't implement Enterprise Beans)
+As an initial example, the following beans work to some degree on Piranha Micro A (which doens't implement Enterprise Beans)

+## Async

 ```java
 import jakarta.ejb.AsyncResult;